Modern philosophy: Idealism

-Idealism refers to the group of philosophies which assert that reality, or reality as we can know it, is fundamentally a construct of the mind or otherwise immaterial.
+Idealism refers to the group of philosophies that assert that reality, or reality as we can know it, is fundamentally a construct of the mind or otherwise immaterial.
 Epistemologically, idealism manifests as a skepticism about the possibility of knowing any mind-independent thing.
 In a sociological sense, idealism emphasizes how human ideas—especially beliefs and values—shape society.
 As an ontological doctrine, idealism goes further, asserting that all entities are composed of mind or spirit.
 Idealism thus rejects physicalist and dualist theories that fail to ascribe priority to the mind.
 An extreme version of this idealism can exist in the philosophical notion of solipsism.